Patrick L. Mickey

 Patrick is licensed to practice in Missouri and Illinois.
 He obtained his law degree from the Saint Louis University School of Law.
 While at SLU Law, he received many honors, including the Saint Louis University School of Law’s Academic Excellence Award for Trial Advocacy and the Lawyers’ Association of St. Louis’ Milton F. Napier Award for Excellence in Trial Advocacy.

-In addition to his work at Brown & Crouppen, Patrick has been an adjunct professor of Trial Advocacy at Saint Louis University School of Law since 2006 and is a member of the Volunteer Lawyers Program of Legal Services of Eastern Missouri.
+In addition to his work at Brown & Crouppen, Patrick was an adjunct professor of Trial Advocacy at Saint Louis University School of Law for 15 years and is a member of the Volunteer Lawyers Program of Legal Services of Eastern Missouri.

 Patrick is an avid St. Louis sports fan, a travel buff, and a whiskey enthusiast.